johnnyvf24/vue-electron-tfjs-starter/README.md

-# Super basic starter kit for webpack, vuejs, tfjs, and electron
+# starter for webpack, vuejs, bootstrap-vue, tfjs, and electron

+Just a super basic custom electron setup for me to use